ty10ng/ty10ng/README.md

 ## Interests
 - **Cybersecurity**: I have a deep fascination for the ever-evolving world of cybersecurity.
 I continuously explore techniques and strategies to enhance system security, protect sensitive data, and stay ahead of potential threats.
 - **Automation**: Automation is a cornerstone of my work.
 I actively seek opportunities to automate tasks, optimize workflows, and increase overall efficiency, regardless of the platform or system involved.
+- **Open Source Advocacy**: I strongly believe in the power of open source software and actively support the FOSS methodology.
+I enjoy utilizing and hope to contribute to open source projects, fostering collaboration and innovation within the community.

 ## Projects
 <!--